marlonrichert/zsh-autocomplete/README.md

 ensure you have the best possible out-of-the-box experience.
 However, some users might prefer to build their own suite of completion settings, to fully customize the experience.

-To disable the built-in config:
+To disable the pre-packaged config:
 ```shell
 zstyle ':autocomplete:*' config off
 ```